top of page

 • 5 min read

-Happy New Year everyone!
+Happy New Year, everyone!
 New year, new travel plans!
 I thought this is a perfect moment to start a new series about my homeland: Vietnam.
-Many of my international friends know Vietnam through the war, but Vietnam has much more to offer: diverse landscapes, from vibrant cities, lush mountainous landscape to coastal cities; incredible food; deep history, and a warmth that stays with you long after you leave.
+Many of my international friends know Vietnam through the war, but Vietnam has so much more to offer.
+Picture diverse landscapes, from vibrant cities and lush mountainous terrains to stunning coastal towns.
+The incredible food, deep history, and the warmth of the people stay with you long after you leave.

 Planning a trip to Vietnam can feel overwhelming.
 When is the best time to visit?
-Where should you go ?
-And how much time do you need?
-As a Vietnamese, I often see my international friends struggle with the same questions.
-In this post, I’ll share a practical, honest Vietnam travel guide: when to go, where to start, and how to plan a trip that fits your travel style.
+Where should you go?
+How much time do you need?
+As a Vietnamese, I often see my international friends grappling with these questions.
+In this post, I’ll share a practical and honest Vietnam travel guide: when to go, where to start, and how to plan a trip that fits your travel style.

 Ha Long Bay, must visit destination in Vietnam